-- throbbing pain in or around your tooth
+- throbbing pain or swelling in or around your tooth or gum

 - sharp pain when you touch your tooth or bite down